Pikselin/silverstripe-base/README.md

 ## SVGIcon
 A helper class is available that allows you to embed an SVG image from a sprite set file.

 This will require some yml config to set the source file.
-The file must live in your public/{resources} folder as this is currently used as a base
+The file must live in your public/{resources folder CONST} folder as this is currently used as a base

 example yml config: